Outerra/comm/intergen/Readme.md

 ### Obtaining interfaces to C++ objects

 When a client wants to obtain interface to a host object, it needs to call a special static method of the interface named **creator**.
-Creators are static host class methods that allow clients to retrieve an interface to a host object.
-There can be several creators defined on the host class, and what object they return depends solely on their implementation.
+Creators are static host class methods that allow clients to connect to a host object.
+There can be several creators defined on the host class, and what object instance they return depends solely on their implementation.
 One can have creator that returns a singleton object, and so all clients would retrieve interfaces to the same object.
 Or a creator can create a new instance of the host class, or fetch an existing one based on optional parameters declared for the creator method.

 Creator methods are declared as static `ifc_fn` decorated methods with `iref<host>` return value.
 No other static interface methods are allowed.